-This week, we’re talking about something that we all want to have the answer to before we start anything new.
+Today, we’re talking about something that we all wish we could have in our back pocket before starting anything new.

-If we could only get some kind of assurance on our future direction, then things would be a whole lot easier, right?
+If we could only get some assurance on our future direction, then things would be a whole lot easier, right?

 Before we commit to a new direction, is there a way to know for sure?

 So, there isn’t really a magic question that can help us find the right answer.
-There’s no exercise or hack tool that can guarantee our career direction.
+No exercise, tool or hack can guarantee our career direction.

-You’re not really surprised by this, right?
+You’re not really surprised by this, no doubt.
 There are no guarantees in life.
-The sure thing doesn’t really exist.
+The sure thing doesn’t exist.

 But we don’t have to be completely in the dark either.